AishwaryaKarkera/Crankshaft/README.md

 # Crankshaft
-Crankshaft is an application to purchase your go-to products and gives you a smooth experience to add them to your shopping cart.
-The application provides the total cost of the products added to the shopping cart and discounts are applied when necessary.
+Crankshaft is an application to purchase your go-to products and gives you a smooth experience to add products to your shopping cart.
+The application provides the total cost of the products at checkout and discounts are applied when necessary.

 # Installation